tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka.md

    This is set to TBA1 BY IANA.

+   Reserved:
+   A 1-byte field reserved for future use.
+Including this field ensures that the fixed header (Type, Reserved, Length) is 4 bytes long, maintaining 4-byte alignment for the following Value field.
+The Reserved field MUST be set to 0 on transmission and ignored on receipt.

    Length:

-   The length of the attribute, set as other attributes in EAP-AKA {{!RFC4187}}.
+   A 2-byte unsigned integer indicating the total length of the attribute in bytes, including the Type, Reserved, Length, and Value fields, as well as any padding.
 The length is expressed in multiples of 4 bytes.

-The length includes the attribute type field, the Length field itself, and the Value field (along with any padding).
+   This differs from the attribute format used in EAP-AKA {{!RFC4187}}, where the Length field is 1 byte.The modification is necessary because PQC KEM public keys, such as those defined in ML-KEM-1024, will be 1568 bytes, which would exceed the 1024-byte limit imposed by the original EAP-AKA format.

    Value: